Aneutronic fusion

 Aneutronic fusion is any form of fusion power in which very little of the energy released is carried by neutrons.
 While the lowest-threshold nuclear fusion reactions release up to 80% of their energy in the form of neutrons, aneutronic reactions release energy in the form of charged particles, typically protons or alpha particles.
 Successful aneutronic fusion would greatly reduce problems associated with neutron radiation such as damaging ionizing radiation, neutron activation, reactor maintenance, and requirements for biological shielding, remote handling and safety.

 Since it is simpler to convert the energy of charged particles into electrical power than it is to convert energy from uncharged particles, an aneutronic reaction would be attractive for power systems.
 Some proponents see a potential for dramatic cost reductions by converting energy directly to electricity, as well as in eliminating the radiation from neutrons, which are difficult to shield against.
-However, the conditions required to harness aneutronic fusion are much more extreme than those required for deuterium-tritium fusion such as at ITER or Wendelstein 7-X.
+However, the conditions required to harness aneutronic fusion are much more extreme than those required for deuterium–tritium (D–T) fusion such as at ITER.

 History

 The first experiments in the field started in 1939, and serious efforts have been continual since the early 1950s.

 An early supporter was Richard F. Post at Lawrence Livermore.
 He proposed to capture the kinetic energy of charged particles as they were exhausted from a fusion reactor and convert this into voltage to drive current.
 Post helped develop the theoretical underpinnings of direct conversion, later demonstrated by Barr and Moir.
 They demonstrated a 48 percent energy capture efficiency on the Tandem Mirror Experiment in 1981.

 Polywell fusion was pioneered by the late Robert W. Bussard in 1995 and funded by the US Navy.
 Polywell uses inertial electrostatic confinement.
 He founded EMC2 to continue polywell research.

 A picosecond pulse of a 10-terawatt laser produced hydrogen–boron aneutronic fusions for a Russian team in 2005.
 However, the number of the resulting α particles (around 103 per laser pulse) was low.

 In 2006, the Z-machine at Sandia National Laboratory, a z-pinch device, reached 2 billion kelvins and 300 keV.

-In 2011, Lawrenceville Plasma Physics published initial results and outlined a theory and experimental program for aneutronic fusion with the Dense Plasma Focus (DPF).
+In 2011, Lawrenceville Plasma Physics published initial results and outlined a theory and experimental program for aneutronic fusion with the dense plasma focus (DPF).
 The effort was initially funded by NASA's Jet Propulsion Laboratory.
 Support for other DPF aneutronic fusion investigations came from the Air Force Research Laboratory.

 A French research team fused protons and boron-11 nuclei using a laser-accelerated proton beam and high-intensity laser pulse.
 In October 2013 they reported an estimated 80 million fusion reactions during a 1.5 nanosecond laser pulse.